 The oboe is often recognized as one of the most difficult instruments to play.
 Beginning oboe students are often intimidated by the reputation of the instrument.
 The oboe is a rather difficult instrument for several reasons, but the major difficulty is dealing with the oboe reed.
 The reed itself is constructed of a piece of bamboo-like cane called Arundo Donax which is cut, thinned, shaped and then folded and tied over a small tube of metal.
 The reed is then painstakingly whittled by a skilled craftsperson to vibrate a very specific way when blown into.
-A reed that does not vibrate properly will provide a lot of difficulties to anyone wishing to play the instrument.
-Assessing what is proper and not is especially difficult when finding oboe reeds for beginners whether you are the student or non-oboe playing teacher.
+An oboe reed that does not vibrate properly will provide a lot of difficulties to anyone wishing to play the oboe.
+Assessing what is proper and not, is especially difficult when finding oboe reeds for beginners, whether you are the student or non-oboe playing teacher.

-I feel these improperly working reeds add to the reputation that the oboe has of being unbearably difficult to play.
-Playing on these reeds is often unbearably difficult for me and I like to think I am in fairly good oboe playing shape with good experiential and intellectual understanding.
-I would not want to play a concert on these reeds because I would need to work way to hard to make music.
+I feel these improperly working oboe reeds add to the reputation that the oboe has of being unbearably difficult to play.
+Playing on these reeds that do not function properly is often unbearably difficult for me, and I like to think I am in fairly good oboe playing shape with good experiential and intellectual understanding.
+I would not want to play a concert on sub par oboe reeds, because I would need to work way to hard to make music.

 Students should select oboe reeds from the store that do not have any chips in the tip, or cracks anywhere on the reed.
 The sides of the reed should meet on both sides without gaps, especially toward the bottom where the cane meets the thread.

 The opening should look like an ellipse without any waves to the shape.
-The sides of the tip should meet and may look slightly overlapped, that is fine.
+The sides of the tip should meet and may look slightly overlapped, which is fine.

 Evaluating The big Three Playing Characteristics